Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    [Upgrade Troubleshooting](README.md#relevant-troubleshooting-links-for-upgrade-related-issues).
    If the failure persists, then open a support ticket for guidance before proceeding.

+   `prerequisites.sh` clears the existing CFS configuration for each Management node.
+As each worker node is upgraded, the documentation will refer to the CFS configuration that should be assigned to the node at that time.
+If any worker node is unexpectedly rebooted prior to this, or if any other type of Management node is unexpectedly rebooted prior to the end of the CSM upgrade, then CFS will not automatically personalize the node after it has booted.

 1. Unset the `NEXUS_PASSWORD` variable, if it was set in the earlier step.

    ```bash